 Here are five situations when you should not perform CPR, and what to do instead.

 One instance when you should not attempt CPR is when a valid Do Not Resuscitate (DNR) order is in place.
 This means the person has a written order from their doctor stating they do not wish to receive CPR if their heart and breathing stop. .
 The person may have a bracelet, card, or other documents to show that they have a DNR in place.

 However, if you find a DNR, make sure it’s complete and valid.
 If it looks incomplete, or you aren’t sure about its validity, start life-saving measures immediately while someone else calls 911.
 The first responders will continue CPR until they know the DNR is valid in the given situation or until a doctor they work with orders them to stop performing CPR.

 It may seem obvious, but another situation when you do not perform CPR is when the person has already died and there is no chance of saving them.
 But how can you know for sure that it’s too late to attempt CPR?

 In general, if you aren’t sure the person has died, you should do what you can to attempt to save their life.
+If the core of the victim’s body is still warm, CPR can still be helpful.
 In cases of “obvious death” — such as when rigor mortis or lividity is present — you will be certain that the person is beyond aid.
 If any doubt remains, and it is safe for you to do so, begin life-saving measures while someone calls emergency services.

 The Person Has an LVAD